-The Company is also engaged in tax stabilization discussions with the Pará state government which, if successful, have the potential to provide a long term reduction in indirect taxes and would provide a positive impact on the project economics.
-These discussions are ongoing and have not been concluded and there can be no certainty that a positive result will be negotiated.
+The Company is also engaged in tax stabilization discussions with the Pará state government that, if successful, have the potential to provide a long term reduction in indirect taxes and would provide a positive impact on the project economics.
+These discussions are ongoing and there can be no certainty that a positive result will be negotiated.